Houssem-Triki/MIMIC/MIMIC_Tool/ReadMe.md

 In the present example, two coffee tree data are available.
-You can switch between the two at the coffee tree model definition. as follow :
+You can switch between the two at the coffee tree model definition by switching between `Sumatra_Fruits_C22.csv` and `Sumatra_Fruits_C52.csv`, in the `Input` and `Arguments` fields. as follow :
 ``` YAML
 Model2:
   Is_model_active: true